jfcloutier/karma_system/research_fellowship/notebook.md

 # Research notebook

+## June 18, 2024

+Wrote about the search spaces of agency

+## June 16, 2024

+Defined interlocking rules and constraints specifying the purpose and behavior of cognition actors

 ## June 9, 2024

 Defined the rules by which CAs are added and culled by meta-CAs, based on competence and relevance.